rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	**IMPORTANT NOTE 1 : Bonap server is required ONLY if puccini-workflow engine is used.
 Its NOT required for argo engine.**

-	**IMPORTANT NOTE 2 : tickclamp server is required ONLY if tickclamp model need to deploy. ric and nonrtric server is required ONLY if oran models need to deploy.**
+	**IMPORTANT NOTE 2 : tickclamp server is required ONLY if tickclamp model is to be deployed. ric and nonrtric server is required ONLY if oran models are to be deployed.**

 	 - Create AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey: